phitter-hub/docs-phitter-kernel/docs/documentation/fit/discrete/discrete_results.md

 ## Best Distribution

-If you want to see the best distribution for your data, use `.best_distribution`
+To see the best distribution for your data, use `.best_distribution`

 ```python
 phi.best_distribution -> {"id": ..., "parameters": {...}}